OpenModelica/OpenModelica/doc/UsersGuide/source/fmitlm.rst

 The command could be used from command line interface, OMShell, OMNotebook or MDT.
 The importFMU command is also integrated with OMEdit.
-Select FMI > Import FMU the FMU package is extracted in the directory specified by workdir, since the workdir parameter is optional so if its not specified then the current directory of omc is used.
-You can use the cd() command to see the current location.
+Select `File > Import > FMU` the FMU package is extracted in the directory specified by workdir, since the workdir parameter is optional so if its not specified then the current directory of omc is used.
+You can use the `cd() <https://build.openmodelica.org/Documentation/OpenModelica.Scripting.cd.html>`_ command to see the current location.

 The implementation supports FMI for Model Exchange 1.0 & 2.0 and FMI for Co-Simulation 1.0 stand-alone.
 The support for FMI Co-Simulation is